 - Microbial Art – Images by Prof. Eshel Ben-Jacob, courtesy of Microbial Art.

 A series of remarkable patterns that bacteria form when grown in a petri dish.
 The colours and shading are artistic additions, but the image templates are actual colonies of tens of billions of individual microorganisms.
 The colonies form the different structures as adaptive responses to laboratory-imposed stresses that mimic hostile environments faced in nature.

 When Jennie Dennett of BBC Radio Cumbria heard that we were taking Cumbrian dung beetles to Glastonbury, she immediately got in touch to find out more and invited us to give an interview at their studios in Carlisle.
 Our activity “How Gross is Your Festival Kit” gave her an idea – drawing presenter Mike Zeller away from the studio under the pretence of a meeting, a member of the studio team took sneaky swabs of his kit and posted them to us at the Lancaster Environment Centre.
 We duly plated them out and incubated them to see what’s population the BBC Radio Cumbria studio.

 On Friday, we arrived at the studio with some nasty-looking growths on agar plates, which we were able to produce on cue when Mike asked us about the activity.

-BBC Radio Cumbria videoed the whole thing and have posted it on Facebook here.
+BBC Radio Cumbria videoed the whole thing, so you can watch it on their Facebook page here.

 Mike’s bacteria are now on show in our newly opened Hall of Shame.
 Thanks to the BBC Radio Cumbria team for making it happen!